 Keeping a healthy distance from device screens to the eyes: Phones and tablets should be held at least 30 cm away from children’s eyes.

-Putting in place a routine in terms of screen time may also provide a possible way to manage children’s use of digital devices.
+Creating a screen time routine may also provide a possible way to manage children’s use of digital devices.
 Studies have shown that having routines can provide comfort to children by offering some sort of structure in their daily lives.
-They are also better able to incorporate the healthy eye care guidelines that were mentioned above once they become comfortable with the routine.
+They can also better incorporate the healthy eye care guidelines mentioned above once they are comfortable with the routine.

 When creating rules for screen time, do consider hearing your child’s perspective.
-Your child is more likely to agree to a set routine if he/she had a say in the creation of it!
+Your child is more likely to agree to a routine if he/she had a say in it!
 Understand why your child utilises certain devices or applications and negotiate around that.
-Compromises can also be made in the form of having proper breaks and spending those breaks on fun outdoor activities after usage of devices.
-Your child is more likely to build momentum in the routine if they can see that they are rewarded for their efforts!
+Having proper breaks and spending those breaks on fun outdoor activities can be some form of compromise.
+If rewarded for their efforts, your child is more likely to build momentum in the routine!

 A routine does not have to be restrictive or undesirable for your child.
-Try to find the best of both worlds while ensuring that their eyes are taken care of at the same time!
+Their eyes can be taken care of while finding the best of both worlds!